WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Better performance — all things equal, your sites should load faster on InMotion Hosting.
 This applies to both the shared and VPS hosting plans, but the VPS plans offer the best performance upgrade.

 • Plan flexibility — you can access both shared and VPS WordPress hosting plans.
-While Bluehost do offer VPS hosting, those plans are not WordPress-specific like InMotion Hosting.
+While Bluehost does offer VPS hosting, those plans aren’t WordPress-specific like InMotion Hosting’s.

-• Supports two websites on the cheapest tier — InMotion Hosting allow two websites on their cheapest tier, while Bluehost only allow one.
+• Supports two websites on the cheapest tier — InMotion Hosting allows two websites on its cheapest tier, while Bluehost only allows one.

-• Dashboard isn’t as nice — while InMotion Hosting do offer cPanel just like Bluehost (on their shared plans), the rest of the dashboard is not as nice as Bluehost’s dashboard.
+• Dashboard isn’t as nice — while InMotion Hosting does offer cPanel, just like Bluehost (on its shared plans), the rest of the dashboard isn’t as nice as Bluehost’s dashboard.

 5. Cloudways